 1 cup amaretti cookies, finely crushed

 1/4 cup sliced almonds, toasted and finely chopped

 Prepare a 12-opening muffin tin with paper liners.

 Whip cream until slightly stiff.
-Add sugar, vanilla, and rum.
+Add sugar, vanilla, and amaretto or rum.

 Continue to whip until cream holds in stiff peaks.
 Fold in crushed cookies.